Information about Bipolar disorder

 Bipolar disorder is a complex, yet treatable illness that affects an individual’s ability to regulate mood and behavior.
 People with bipolar disorder experience a variety of intense mood swings.
 These mood swings may include elation and grandiosity, explosiveness and irritability, and extreme sadness and low energy.
 Moods can be very brief, or they can last for months or years.

 Evidence suggests that genes may play a role in bipolar disorder.
-Environmental influences, such as stress (such as trauma or loss), hormonal changes, substance abuse, sleep disorders, or a medical illness, may also activate the illness.
+Environmental influences, such as stress (such as trauma or loss), hormonal changes, substance use disorders, sleep disorders, or a medical illness, may also activate the illness.
 A person who suffers from bipolar disorder may have a difficult time with work, school, relationships, social activities, sports, hobbies and parenting.
 Individuals with bipolar disorder also frequently suffer from anxiety disorders, attention-deficit/hyperactivity disorder (ADHD), and problems with drugs and alcohol.

 For most people with bipolar disorder, the illness is characterized by the presence of at least one of the following mood episodes: manic, hypomanic, or mixed.
 Only one of these episodes needs to occur in a person’s lifetime in order for the person to be diagnosed with bipolar disorder.
 These mood episodes commonly alternate with periods of relative wellness and with depressive episodes.
 It is also possible for a person with bipolar disorder to experience a chronic disordered mood state rather than discrete episodes.